 Cats are naturally playful and curious creatures.
 Unfortunately, this means that they could potentially return from their adventures with an injury.
-Today our Suffolk County vets talk about some common cat wounds and how to care for them.
+Today our Deer Park vets talk about some common cat wounds and how to care for them.

 Common Cat Wounds